geo-data/cesium-terrain-builder/README.md

   efficiently creating tilesets at lower zoom levels by resampling an already generated tileset at the next highest zoom level.
 This could be built directly into the `terrain-build` tool.
-An implementation could create a read-only GDAL `TiledDataset` class (or use a VRT, if it efficiently supports the large number of tile files) which accesses the already generated tileset;
+An implementation could create a read-only GDAL `TiledDataset` driver (or use a VRT, if it efficiently supports the large number of tile files) which accesses the already generated tileset;
   this dataset could then be used as an input to the tiler.

+* Add support for interpolating out `NODATA` values.
+This could be done using either `GDALFillNodata()` or `GDALGridCreate()`.

+* Add support for a progress meter, possibly incorporating the GDAL progress hooks where appropriate.

 * Adding support for creating water masks to tiles could be useful: at the moment all tiles are flagged as being of type 'land'.